 The hardest decision you have at Trouters Patagonia is whether to do a wade trip or a float trip.

-Float Trip Fisheries -
+Float Trip Fisheries:

 Rio Simpson (Los Torreones):

-the amount of structure in the water and along the banks.
+Pastoral valley with a meandering peat green river that is unmatched for the amount of structure in the water and along the banks.
 Never is there a moment when there isn't a fishy looking spot to place a fly.
-Rainbow and Brown trout 13-18 inches are common, with occasional trophies to truly obese proportions.
+Rainbow and brown trout 13-18 inches are common, with occasional trophies to truly obese proportions.

 • River Width: 50-130 feet